Savor the Tiniest Moments

 Pregnancy and Childbirth

-For women who need extra care for possible pregnancy complications, CHI Franciscan provides specialized prenatal services.
+For women who need extra care for possible pregnancy complications, Virginia Mason Franciscan Health provides specialized prenatal services.
 We’re dedicated to providing the best possible start in life for your new baby.

 Advanced care for high-risk mothers and babies